davestewart/davestewart-content/content/blog/thoughts/the-wrong-kind-of-democracy/index.md

 ---
+date: 2015-05-10
+description: A comparison of the 2015 election results with FPTP vs PR
+summary: |
+  A data-driven comparison of the 2015 UK election results under First Past the Post vs proportional representation, examining just how differently the outcome would have looked under each voting system.
 slug: the-wrong-kind-of-democracy
-description: A comparison of the 2015 election results with FPTP vs PR
-date: 2015-05-10
 media:
   thumbnail: ./images/election-thumb.png
   featured: ./images/election-featured-large.png